-Combining Augmented Reality with education takes learning to a whole new mind-expanding level.
+Combining Augmented Reality and education takes learning to a whole new mind-expanding level.

-This recent AR and smart gear combination means that Augmented Reality “adds” digital objects to the physical world in real time via a computing-device screen—smartphones, tablets, smart glasses, etc.—and special apps.
+What happens when you combine Augmented Reality and new, advanced gear?
+Augmented Reality “adds” digital objects to the physical world in real time.
+How?
+Via a computing-device screen—smartphones, tablets, smart glasses, etc.—and special apps.

 Augmented Reality in education and training

 The results?
-The group with AR had about a 90% material absorption rate, a higher level of discipline, as well as 95% of audience’s attention span.
+The results of the group learning with AR were stellar.
+The AR group had about a 90% material absorption rate, a higher level of discipline, and 95% of audience’s attention span.
 The other group’s results ranked well below 50%.

 Main benefits of Augmented Reality in education

-Irrespective of the studied subject, AR learning raises its attractiveness for students of any age and increases motivation for knowledge acquisition.
+Irrespective of the studied subject, AR learning attracts students of all ages and increases motivation to learn.

 Challenges of AR in education

-AR in education is expensive.
-Not all smartphones are compatible with AR technologies; not all students can afford more expensive gadgets that work with AR.
-Not an insurmountable issue, but an issue which cannot be shrugged off.
+The downside of AR in education?
+It’s expensive.
+Not all smartphones are compatible with AR technologies.
+Not all students can afford the expensive gadgets that work with AR.
+Insurmountable issue?
+No. But it cannot just be dismissed.

-To successfully develop AR for education, professionals in both arenas must provide the necessary input.
-Developers must consult with education experts before beginning.
-If not, expect a raw product requiring considerable improvement.
-The evolution of AR apps development for education over the last decade has been considerable; a range of solutions have entered the education marketplace.
-But these solutions still require a high level of technical background with essential time needed for content generation.
-Thus, it remains a challenge to create an AR educational environment and generate content in an easy and effective way.
+The evolution of AR app development for education in the last 10 years has been impressive.
+A wide range of solutions have entered the education marketplace.
+But these solutions remain incomplete.
+They require a high level of technical background with essential time needed for content generation.
+Thus, it remains a challenge to create an AR educational app and generate content in an easy and effective way.

-Additionally, teachers need to be taught and trained so they feel and act confidently while using Augmented Reality in the classroom.
+Additionally, teachers need to be taught and trained.
+They must act with confidence while using Augmented Reality in the classroom.
 To resolve or alleviate this issue, respective training courses in the creation and manipulation of images, videos, stories, etc., are highly recommended.
 In this context, the teacher must be a student using AR.

 It is also necessary to create sustainable methodologies for proper application of such technologies in education realm.
 Moreover, all created material should work in a dynamic new type of classroom.